-Each month, more than 125 parishioners from across the diocese are journeying with more than 600 inmates in Maine's correctional facilities.
-These parishioners are responding to Christ’s call to visit the imprisoned (Matthew 25:36) and helping them to understand and enjoy more fully the riches of redemption God has intended for us all.
+Each month, more than 125 parishioners from across the diocese journey more than 600 inmates in Maine's correctional facilities.
+These parishioners are responding to Christ’s call to visit the imprisoned (Matthew 25:36) and are helping them to understand and enjoy more fully the riches of redemption God has intended for us all.
 This rewarding ministry helps bring Jesus’ embodiment of unconditional love and true forgiveness to those who often find themselves cast aside by society and living a life without much hope.

 Please consider joining in this important ministry through a wide variety of opportunities:

-- Join a parish prison ministry team and meet with inmates for faith sharing opportunities at your county jail or the state prison.
+- Join a parish prison ministry team and meet with inmates for faith sharing opportunities at your county jail or a state prison.

 - Write letters to inmates, many of whom receive no mail at all.

 - Form or join a prayer group to pray for those who are incarcerated.
 Pray for their journey towards healing and wholeness, for their communities, and for the victims and others affected by their crimes.

 - Advocate by talking/writing to legislators about supporting policies that uplift the dignity of the human person for those who are/were incarcerated.
 Such policies would address the criminal justice system, and issues such as sentencing and restorative justice.

 - Prayerfully gather to support family and friends of those incarcerated or those who have returned to living in our communities.

 - Donate religious materials (requirements vary at each facility; please contact Parish Social Ministry for an approved list).

 For more information about what is being done in your parish community or what opportunities exist for volunteering, please contact Catholic Charities Parish Social Ministry at firstname.lastname@example.org or (207) 523-2772.